Juan M. Londono, Federal Reserve Board of Governors

 Annette Vissing-Jorgensen, Federal Reserve Board of Governors

-Abstract: We develop a methodology to determine which days are "equity premium events": events with significantly elevated equity premia relative to the daily equity term structure.
-To do so, we use recently available daily S&P 500 option expirations and forward analogs of option-implied ex ante measures of the equity premium.
-We use a data-driven approach to identify events that are significantly priced without taking a stance on what those events are.
-A variety of individual events are associated with significantly elevated equity premia.
-Among macroeconomic releases, FOMC, CPI, and nonfarm payrolls have the largest abnormal equity premia, which increase substantially between June 2022 and June 2023.
-However, the elevated equity premia on macroeconomic release days account for a significantly smaller share of total expected returns compared to previous estimates using realized excess returns.
-To provide intuition for the significant variation in equity premia across announcement types and time, we propose an asset pricing framework that decomposes the equity premium for a given macroeconomic release into components due to news variance and the sensitivities of the stock market and the SDF to the news released.
+Abstract: Using daily S&P 500 option expirations, we develop a methodology for determining which days are "equity premium events": days with significantly elevated ex-ante equity premium relative to the daily equity term structure.
+Using a data-driven approach, we find that a variety of macroeconomic and political events exhibit significantly elevated premia.
+Among macro releases, FOMC, nonfarm payrolls and CPI have the largest abnormal equity premia and these increase substantially between June 2022 and June 2023.
+However, the elevated equity premia on macro release days account for a significantly smaller share of total ex-ante equity premia compared to previous estimates using realized excess returns.
+To provide intuition for the significant variation in equity premia across announcement types and time, we propose an asset pricing framework that decomposes the equity premium for a given event into components due to news variance and sensitivities of the stock market and the SDF to the news released.

 Discussant: David Schreindorfer, Michigan State University